flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180826-18-09-25-president-trump-un-speech.md

     *   More U.S. sanctions to come = more potential internal strife in Iran.
   card_citation: ''
 card_4:
-  card_text: "> “OPEC and OPEC nations, are, as usual, ripping off the rest of the world, and I dona\x19t like it.
+  card_text: "> “OPEC and OPEC nations, are, as usual, ripping off the rest of the world, and I donax19t like it.
 Nobody should like it.
-We defend many of these nations for nothing, and then they take advantage of us by giving us high oil prices. **Not good.**“\n> \n> Pres.
-Trump referred to America as the \"largest energy producer anywhere on the face of the Earth\" - a fact that U.S. oil production now outpaces all other nations."
+We defend many of these nations for nothing, and then they take advantage of us by giving us high oil prices. **Not good.**“n> n> Pres.
+Trump referred to America as the "largest energy producer anywhere on the face of the Earth" - a fact that U.S. oil production now outpaces all other nations."
   card_citation: ''
 card_5:
   card_text: >-